ExoIris: fast exoplanet transmission spectroscopy in Python

 \subsection{Multiplicative Flux Baseline}

-In addition to the additive offset term, the flux model includes a wavelength-dependent multiplicative baseline term, $B_\mathrm{d}(\lambda)$, which represents the out-of-transit flux level.
-As with the radius ratio and limb darkening coefficients, the baseline is modeled as a spline over wavelength.
-However, each dataset is assigned its own independent baseline model, with a customizable number of spline knots (see Fig.~\ref{fig:baseline}).
+In addition to the additive offset term, the flux model includes a wavelength-dependent multiplicative baseline term, $B_\mathrm{d}(t, \lambda)$, which accounts for both the out-of-transit flux level and deterministic systematics.
+The baseline is modeled as a linear combination of dataset-specific covariates that, by default, include a constant intercept and a user-defined number of polynomial time terms centered on the dataset's mid-time.
+Furthermore, the user can incorporate any relevant covariates for each dataset as required.
+For example, common-mode systematics estimated from an initial white-light-curve fit (a common practice in ground-based transmission spectroscopy), or auxiliary variables observed simultaneously with the photometry.

-The baseline model is not intended to capture short-scale spectral features---though this can be approximated by increasing the number of knots---nor is it designed to account for time-dependent variability, which is more appropriately handled by the GP noise model (Sect.~\ref{sec:exoiris.noise}).
-Instead, its primary purpose is to propagate uncertainties in the baseline flux level into the inferred transmission spectrum, ensuring that these uncertainties are properly reflected in the final parameter estimates.
+The baseline coefficients are determined through analytic profiling: during each log-posterior evaluation, a linear least-squares fit is performed against the multiplicative residuals (defined as the observed flux divided by the current transit model) to identify the best-fit baseline for the proposed transit parameters.
+By analytically resolving the linear baseline coefficients, \exoiris ensures that baseline trends are self-consistently accounted for (and profiled out during posterior sampling) without increasing model dimensionality.